hakimka/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To train the model, I used an Adam optimizer for cross entropy between the answer set and the produced results.
 The answer set was presented as one_hot vector.
 The learning rate is 0.001.
 There were 50 epochs.
 During each epoch a batch size was set to 1024.

 ####4.
 Approach taken for finding a solution
- and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were: